-- data processors, such as my Chambers staff, IT support staff, email providers, data storage providers
+- data processors, such as my Chambers staff, IT support staff,

 - other legal professionals

 - experts and other witnesses

-- prosecution authorities

 - courts and tribunals

 - the staff in my chambers

 - trainee barristers

-- lay clients

-- family and associates of the person whose personal information I am processing

 - in the event of complaints, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Board, and the Legal Ombudsman

 - other regulatory authorities

-- current, past or prospective employers

-- education and examining bodies

-- business associates, professional advisers and trade bodies, e.g. the Bar Council, Legal Aid Agency, those carrying out work on my accounts or financial dealings
+- the Bar Council

 - the intended recipient, where you have asked me to provide a reference.

-- the general public in relation to the publication of legal judgments and decisions of courts and tribunals

-I may be required to provide your information to regulators, such as the Bar Standards Board, the Financial Conduct Authority, Legal Aid Agency or the Information Commissioner's Office.
+I may be required to provide your information to regulators, such as the Bar Standards Board, the Financial Conduct Authority or the Information Commissioner's Office.
 In the case of the Information Commissioner's Office, there is a risk that your information may lawfully be disclosed by them for the purpose of any other civil or criminal proceedings, without my consent or yours, which includes privileged information.